Nixxs/cora/README.md

 ```bash
 poetry install
 ```
-NOTE: There is currently an issue with when installing the openai-whisper library due to a dependancy that isn't retrievable on pypi.
+NOTE: There is currently an issue when installing the openai-whisper library due to a dependancy that isn't retrievable on pypi.
 This library (triton) isn't required so it has been removed from the poetry.lock file already.
 Refer to dev notes at the bottom if you need to remove it yourself.

 5. Then just run the entry script using
 ```bash